 - On the MXe III expanded controller, the maximum number of trunk channels is about 120 channels, or 4 E1 / 5 T1 links (to match the 128 E2T channels) when using 53xx Minet phones and Mitel proprietary voice encryption. - With SRTP enabled (the only encryption option when connecting to SIP or 69xx series phones) the maximum channel capacity is reduced to 123 channels when all the concurrent calls are SRTP, G711.
 Existing systems upgrading to Release 9.0 or beyond must consider these limits, and if insufficient be replaced with the EX as a TDM trunk gateway. - In the MXe III Controller 192 Gateway, the maximum number of trunks would be 180 E1 trunks (6 links) or 192 T1 trunks (8 links) in older releases.
 The maximum capacity of the E2T card is reduced to 123 (4 E1 links or 5 T1 links) channels when all the concurrent calls are G711, SRTP and to 185 channels when all the concurrent calls are G.729, SRTP.
-With the E2T limits further reduced below 128 channels with SRTP enabled in 9.0 and 9.1, the 192 Gateway configuration is no longer practical.
+With the E2T limits further reduced below 128 channels with SRTP enabled in 9.0, 9.1, and 10.0, the 192 Gateway configuration is no longer practical.
 Available options are to use 53xx series phones with Mitel encryption (default), remove the requirement for encryption entirely, or replace the existing gateway with the EX as a high capacity TDM gateway. - The CX II system has a typical limit of 60 PRI channels (64 E2T channels) when using 53xx phones and Mitel proprietary encryption.
 This capacity is retained in release 9.0. - In the CX II with SRTP enabled for SIP or 69xx phones, the E2T capacity is reduced to 40 channels, and the same options are available to change the encryption or replace the system with the EX. - In the MiVoice Business EX controller, the maximum number of PRI trunks that can be supported is 240.
-Since each trunk card has its own DSP and E2T resources, all 240 channels can be used at the same time, on all phone types, with or without SRTP enabled.
+Since each trunk card has its own DSP and E2T resources, all 240 channels can be used at the same time, on all phone types, with or without SRTP enabled. - The MiVoice Border Gateway integrated into the SMB Controller is limited to 30 channels for SIP Trunks and 30 channels for Teleworker devices.
+Additional LS trunks and ONS circuits are provided for PSTN and analogue end device connections respectively.